Jewels of Elizabeth II: Queen Anne and Queen Caroline Pearl Necklaces

 Both necklaces consist of a single row of large graduated pearls with pearl clasps.
 The Queen Anne Necklace is said to have belonged to Queen Anne, the last British monarch of the Stuart dynasty.
 Horace Walpole, the English art historian, wrote in his diary, "Queen Anne had but few jewels and those indifferent, except one pearl necklace given to her by Prince George".
 Queen Caroline, on the other hand, had a great deal of valuable jewellery, including no fewer than four pearl necklaces.
 She wore all the pearl necklaces to her coronation in 1727, but afterwards had the 50 best pearls selected to make one large necklace.
 In 1947, both necklaces were given to Elizabeth by her father as a wedding present.
 On her wedding day, Elizabeth realised that she had left her pearls at St James's Palace.
 Her private secretary, Jock Colville, was asked to go and retrieve them.
 He commandeered the limousine of King Haakon VII of Norway, but traffic that morning had stopped, so even the king's car with its royal flag flying could not get anywhere.
 Colville completed his journey on foot, and when he arrived at St James's Palace, he had to explain the odd story to the guards who were protecting Elizabeth's 2,660 wedding presents.
 They let him in after finding his name on a guest list, and he was able to get the pearls to the princess in time for her portrait in the Music Room of Buckingham Palace.

 King Faisal of Saudi Arabia Necklace

 A gift from King Faisal of Saudi Arabia, it is a necklace in design and set with brilliant and baguette cut diamonds.
 King Faisal bought the necklace, made by the American jeweller Harry Winston, and presented it to Elizabeth II while on a state visit to the United Kingdom in 1967.
 Before his departure, she wore it to a banquet at the Dorchester hotel.
 She also lent the necklace to Diana, Princess of Wales, to wear on a state visit to Australia in 1983.
-It was loaned to the Countess of Wessex in 2012.
+It was loaned to Elizabeth's daughter-in-law Sophie, then Countess of Wessex, in 2012.